wllchrst/prethesis-experiments/PrethesisNotes/PrethesisNotes/Experiments/Third Experiment/Datasets.md

 Experiment that is going to be done for each dataset.
 **dair/ai-emotion**
 - Drop Label that has low data count.

+**Indonesia Dataset**
+- Augment the dataset using Back Translation and Synonym Replacement
 -